sergix44/ISPConfigBackup/README.md

 DROPBOX_UPLOAD = False #if you want that the backups will be synced with your dropbox account DROPBOX_UPLOAD_ACCESSKEY = 'INSERT-ACCESSKEY-HERE' # app access key needed for access to your account

-SUBDOMAINS_AS_DOMAIN = 'sub.site.it,sub.site2.com' #add here the subdomains that you have added as domain (no spaces, comma separated)
+SUBDOMAINS_AS_DOMAIN = 'sub.site.it,sub.site2.com' #add here the subdomains that you have added as domain, or left it empty (no spaces, comma separated)
 ########################
 ```